epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 1. **Inflation and Trends in the Movie Industry**: When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
 Is there a notable trend in the budget of movies over the years when considering inflation?
 2. **Global Economic Growth and its Influence on the Movie Industry**: What is the relationship between global economic indicators (like GDP) and movie's gross revenue?
 Are there regional differences?
 3. **Determinants of a Movie's Financial Success**: How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
-4. **Influence of Global Events on the Movie Industry**: How have significant global events, such as the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
+4. **Influence of the Global Financial Crisis on the Movie Industry**: Did the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
-5. **Correlation Between Movie Content and the Global Financial Crisis**: Are money-related movies more frequent before or after the Global Financial Crisis?
+5. **Correlation Between Movie Content and the Global Financial Crisis**: How has the frequency of money-related movies evolved over time?
+Are they more frequent before or after the Global Financial Crisis?
-6. **Predictive Analysis of Movie Revenue**: Can a regression model using variables like budget, GDP, country, runtime, release year and so on, effectively predict a movie's revenue?
+6. **Predictive Analysis of Movie Revenue**: Can a regression model effectively predict a movie's revenue?

 ## 📊Proposed additional datasets
 - [**IMDB Datasets**](https://developer.imdb.com/non-commercial-datasets/): We utilized two specific datasets from IMDB: `title.basics.tsv` and `title.ratings.tsv`, which include data for 10 million movies.
 These were merged with the CMU Movies dataset, by using the movie title, runtime, and release year as a key.
 This will enrich our primary dataset with the ratings for the movies, which will later be used for exploring the correlation between movie ratings and revenue.